-Russian equities (RUS14BN) in New York are breaking their correlation with oil as concern the global economic outlook is worsening outweighs the benefits of a jump in crude prices.
+Russian equities (RUS14BN:US) in New York are breaking their correlation with oil as concern the global economic outlook is worsening outweighs the benefits of a jump in crude prices.

 The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in the U.S. slipped 1 percent to 98.16 yesterday, pushing its 65-day correlation coefficient with New York crude to 60, the lowest since May 29, data compiled by Bloomberg show.
 OAO Gazprom dropped after the world’s biggest gas exporter said output will fall more than forecast this year as European demand slows.
 Futures expiring in December on Moscow’s RTS Index declined 0.6 percent to 147,840 in New York.

 The Russia-US index followed the Micex (INDEXCF) and RTS indexes in Moscow lower as the International Monetary Fund predicted the slowest global economic growth since 2009 for this year and said there are “alarmingly high” risks of a deeper contraction.
 Crude producers OAO Gazprom (OGZPY:US) Neft and OAO Surgutneftegas (SGTPY:US) slumped, even as Turkey sending more tanks and missile defense systems to the Syrian border spurred oil, Russia’s biggest export earner, to its first gain in three days.

 “Worries about slowing growth, which may result in lower commodity and oil prices, is the driving force in the market,” Igor Nuzhdin, an analyst at OAO Nomos Bank in Moscow, said by phone yesterday.
 “That lack of clarity outweighs current oil price moves and drives equities lower.”